Hethos20/i3-Setup/README.md

 dpkg-reconfigure lightdm

-Install the vim plugins with :PlugInstall [name... ]
+Install the vim plugins with
+:PlugInstall